-Explosive decompression: takes place at an alert pace, usually in 0.1 - 0.5 seconds.
-The risk of pulmonary truamatism is very high.
+Explosive decompression: occurs at an alert pace, usually in 0.1 to 0.5 seconds.
+The risk of pulmonary trauma is very high.
 Uninsured objects in the cockpit can become projectiles due to the force exerted by the explosion.
-These are usually fatal accidents.
+These are usually fatal accidents as well.

 Quick decompression: takes place in seconds.
 The risk of lung trauma is still present, but significantly lower when compared to the explosive decompression rate.

 Slow / gradual decompression: takes place for a long time, up to a few minutes.
 This type of depressurization can only be detected with on-board instruments.
 If not acted upon immediately, uncontrolled slow depressurization can lead to hypoxia.

 This kind of slow decompression led me to a plane crash in 2005, Greece.
 This is the 522 flight operated by Helios Airways, which connects Larnaca to Athens.
 121 people lost their lives as a result of the plane crash.
 The slow decompression led to hypoxia on the passengers and cabin crew.
 The plane flew on autopilot until fuel was consumed.